rjl-embedded/InfluxDB/README.md

 InfluxDB supports a built-in HTTP API (described [here](https://docs.influxdata.com/influxdb/v1.4/guides/writing_data/)).
 InfluxDB uses the Particle HTTPClient library to send a `post` request to the `/write` endpoint.

-InfluxDB library writes to InfluxDB database `sensordata` (this will be configurable in future versions) i.e.
+By default, InfluxDB library writes to InfluxDB database `sensordata` i.e.

     /write?db=sensordata

+Change the target database with:

+    idb.setDatabase("test");        // defaults to 'sensordata'

+Ensure that `test` exists (future versions will check for you and create the database if necessary).

 Points are stored as follows: